ruslanmv/Granite-Copilot-for-Workflow/README.md

 ### Recap

 *GCW* gives you a **chat-based autopilot** that converts business intent into safe, documented, self-healing automation.
 Clone, set your Granite credentials, spin up Docker, and start shipping workflows that verify themselves before you hit *prod*.
-Happy automating! 🚀